robric/wiki-contrail-controller/Kubernetes:-Implementing-Network-Policy-with-Contrail-FW-Policy.md

    Kubernetes Network Policy.

 ## Network Policy created in Kubernetes

+User creates a network policy in Kubernetes.
+Typically the network policy is created
 ## Contrail kube-manager is notified of Network Policy create
 ## Contrail kibe-manager creates Contrail config objects.
 ## Data path is programmed